asumagic/angelsea/README.md

 The JIT compiler can already be used, but it is limited: Instruction support is still very partial and will only improve.

-Performance is likely not an improvement over the interpreter.
+Performance is likely not an improvement over the interpreter for the time being.

 The JIT compilation is currently rather slow (say 10-20x script compile time...), but it is single-threaded and synchronous _for now_.